Kodi Nikorima: Brisbane Broncos (2015-2019)

-2019
+New Zealand Warriors (2019-2022)

 After playing seven games for the Broncos in 2019, Nikorima was told that he wouldn't be guaranteed a position in the halves.
 The New Zealand Warriors had expressed an interest in him as a half, and Nikorima said that they had offered "a future for me in the position I want to play."
-Nikorima was granted an immediate release by the Broncos and signed a two and a half year contract to play for the Warriors.
+Nikorima was granted an immediate release by the Broncos and signed a two-and-a-half-year contract to play for the Warriors.
 His first game for his new club was their 26-18 victory over St George Illawarra at Suncorp Stadium in Brisbane.

-2020 & 2021

-Nikorima made 19 appearances for New Zealand in the 2020 NRL season as the club once again missed out on the finals.
-Nikorima played 21 games for New Zealand in the 2021 NRL season as the club finished 12th on the table and missed the finals.
+Nikorima made 19 appearances for the New Zealand Warriors in the 2020 NRL season and 21 games in the 2021 NRL season.

-2022
+South Sydney Rabbitohs (2022)

-On 9 May, Nikorima signed a two-year deal to join South Sydney effective immediately.
-Nikorima made his club debut for South Sydney against his former club New Zealand in a 32-30 victory at Suncorp Stadium in round 10 of the 2022 NRL season.
+On 9 May 2022, Nikorima signed a two-year deal to join South Sydney effective immediately.
+Nikorima made his club debut for South Sydney against his former club New Zealand in a 32–30 victory at Suncorp Stadium in round 10 of the 2022 NRL season.

-He played a total of 15 games for South Sydney in the 2022 NRL season including all three of the clubs finals matches as they reached the preliminary final for a fifth straight season.
-Souths would lose in the preliminary final to eventual premiers Penrith 32-12.
+He played a total of 15 games for South Sydney in the 2022 NRL season including all three of the club's finals matches as they reached the preliminary final, in which Souths lost 12-32 to eventual premiers Penrith.

+Dolphins (2023-present)

+In 2023, Nikorima made his club debut and scored a try for the Dolphins in round 3 against the Newcastle Knights at McDonald Jones Stadium.
+In total, he played twenty-one games and scored four tries for the Dolphins in 2023.

+On 13 August 2024, it was announced that Nikorima had re-signed with the club on a two year deal.

+Nikorima played 21 games for the Dolphins in the 2024 NRL season as the club finished 10th on the table.

+2025

+Nikorima was named for round 1 of the 2025 NRL season but he later withdrew from the match due to Tropical Cyclone Alfred.
+Nikorima's wife criticised the NRL after they moved the game from Brisbane to Sydney because of the cyclone and it would leave many partners at home alone during that time.

+Nikorima played 20 games for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing 9th.